BugraTuncer/bugratuncer/README.md

 I have been working as a full stack developer.
 I'm using ReactJS, Typescript on the frontend.
 On the backend, I'm using NodeJS in NestJS framework, TypeORM,PostgreSQL,MySQL,Redis.

-- 🔭 I’m currently working on Javascript, React, NodeJS, Typescript
+- 🔭 I’m currently working on Javascript, React, NodeJS, Typescript, React-Native